axrati/clx/README.md

 CLX
 </h1>

-An app for managing your library of notes, cli commands, etc. Helpful for managing things like ssh's to different services without having to remember host names/pem paths.
-Also good for taking notes and easily finding them.
+An app for managing your notes, urls, passwords, code snippets and more.

 ## Fully keyboard accessible.